MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-akri-opcua.md

 # Discover OPC UA Servers with Akri

 This article describes how you can deploy sample OPC PLC server containers in Azure and discover them by deploying Akri on your AKS Edge cluster.
-You will also deploy a sample anomaly detection app that uses the Akri broker pods to subscribe to the OPC UA variable.
-This Akri configuration can be used to monitor a barometer, CO detector, and more; however, for this example, the OPC UA variable will represent the PLC values for temperature of a thermostat and any value outside the range of 70-80 degrees is an anomaly.
+You'll also deploy a sample anomaly detection app that uses the Akri broker pods to subscribe to the OPC UA variable.
+This Akri configuration can be used to monitor a barometer, CO detector, and more.
+However, for this example, the OPC UA variable will represent the PLC values for temperature of a thermostat and any value outside the range of 70-80 degrees is an anomaly.

 ## Prerequisites

 - AKS Edge Essentials cluster up and running.
-- Azure subscription and a resource group to deploy OPC PLC servers tp.
+- Azure subscription and a resource group to deploy OPC PLC servers to.
-- Akri only works on Linux - please use Linux nodes for this exercise.
+- Akri only works on Linux: use Linux nodes for this exercise.

 If at any point in the demo, you want to dive deeper into OPC UA or clarify a term, you can reference the [online OPC UA specifications](https://reference.opcfoundation.org/v104/).